 Woodhurst adds: “People under 35 who are pregnant often look at those type of full-panel clothes and say, ‘I just can’t do that.’ ”

 So, there’s a generational gap?
 Perhaps, if eavesdropping in maternity stores counts.
 “I love you, mom,” says one expectant mom to her shopping companion, “but you have terrible taste.”

 “Grandmothers are generally shocked,” suggests Woodhurst, “while some mothers shopping with their daughters do not understand this fashion.
 When they shop together, the mother is always pulling out tunics and the daughters are going for low-cut jeans with fitted T-shirts.”

-Although that’s not the case for Dawn Noble, who works at Thyme Maternity on West Fourth Ave.
+Although that’s not the case for Dawn Noble, who worked at Thyme Maternity, now part of RW&Co.
 She loves today’s fashions and simply laments that there were very few choices when she was pregnant some years ago.

 “In my day when you were pregnant, you were pushed off to the side,” she says.
 “Now being pregnant is in — it’s so much fun and it’s a happy time.”

 As for the crossover from the mainstream, her manager, Dana Ashmead, explains, “There are many items of clothing in maternity stores that you would find in regular stores — indeed, I have a lady who is buying a dress here but is not pregnant.”